TraCR-National-UTC/TraCR-TMF/README.md

 1. Run `Vector_Store_Index.ipynb` to generate the vector index from your cyber incident dataset.

-2. Use `RAG.ipynb` to build a retrieval pipeline combining LLM with vector-based search.
+2. Run `RAG.ipynb` to build a retrieval pipeline combining LLM with vector-based search.

-3. Explore `ICL.ipynb` for few-shot experiments using domain-specific cyber incident examples.
+3. Run `ICL.ipynb` for few-shot experiments using domain-specific cyber incident examples.

+4. Run `Fine_Tuning.ipynb` and `ARC_IT_dataset_evaluation.ipynb` to train the ModernBERT model via supervised fine-tuning and evaluate its performance on the ARC-IT dataset, generating metrics such as precision, recall, F1 scores for the multi-label classification of MITRE ATT&CK techniques in transportation CPS data flows.

 ---